mehanisik/nestjs-book-service/README.md

-# Book Service API
+# Nestjs Book Service API

 This is a NestJS-based API for managing books.
 It focuses on CRUD  operations for books, secured with JWT authentication and uses Cloudinary for image uploads.

 ## Features

 - Authentication(JWT)
-- CRUD for books
 - Image Upload(Coudinary)
 - Swagger API
 - PostgreSQL db with TypeORM
-- Docker support
+- Docker
+- Biome.json
+- Commitlint with Husky

 ## Documentation